Oscar Bobb: Manchester City

 Bobb joined Premier League club Manchester City in July 2019.
 In October of the same year, he was named by English newspaper The Guardian as the best young talent at Manchester City of his age group.

 After a relatively slow start, compared to other youth players brought in at the same time, Bobb cemented his place in Manchester City's under-23 side, notching a number of assists in his first full season.
 As a reward for his fine form for the reserve side, Bobb was named on the Manchester City bench for the first time, in an FA Cup third round tie against Swindon Town on 7 January 2022, though he did not feature.

 On 2 September 2023, Bobb was given his Premier League debut against Fulham coming on as an 88th minute substitute for Phil Foden, where he was involved in the buildup leading to the 5th goal scored by fellow Norwegian Erling Haaland.
 On 19 September, he made his Champions League debut against Red Star Belgrade, replacing Phil Foden in the 83rd minute in a 3–1 win.
 On 13 December also against Red Star Belgrade, Bobb scored his first Champions League goal in a 3–2 victory.
 On 13 January 2024, he scored his first Premier League goal in the 91st minute, securing a 3–2 comeback away win over Newcastle United, after a Kevin De Bruyne cross.
 A month later, on 26 February, he signed a new long-term contract at the club until 2029.

 In August 2024, during pre-season training with Manchester City, Bobb suffered a fractured leg that required surgery.
 The injury was initially expected to sideline him for up to four months.
 However, manager Pep Guardiola later confirmed that while the fracture had healed, Bobb was not yet ready to return to matches and was only taking part in partial team training by January 2025.

 In late April 2025, Bobb suffered a hamstring injury in training, forcing him to miss the FA Cup semi-final and several matches late in the season.
 He returned to team training at the end of the season and rejoined the squad for the 2025 FIFA Club World Cup.
 On 22 June, he scored his first goal since his return from injury in City's 6–0 group stage win against Al Ain after coming on as a substitute.

+Fulham

+Bobb joined Premier League club Fulham in January 2026, agreeing a five-and-a-half-year deal for £27m.